roman-milk/roman-milk.github.io/white-sluts-club-innocent-lawyer.md

  I couldn't believe he had just used the 'N' word.
 Yet, somehow the word only enhanced how naughty and taboo this was.
 I obeyed, shifting from slow and concentrated sucking, to faster bobs.
 The extra saliva I created I hoped enhanced the blow job.
 His groans increased as did his dirty talk...which again only increased my sudden insatiable hunger to please him.

  "That's it, bitch," and "You will never want to suck your husband after this," and "You're pretty good for a white slut," and "I bet your kids would be proud to learn their mommy is a nigger lover."
-Report_Story #2